Cycling Challenge Phase 1 Winners AnnouncedBack to News, Blogs & Events

 - Hidnseek presents a low power device attached to a bicycle that generates real-time data with can be integrated with other data sources

 - Limeforge Ltd. offers the See.Sense tracker providing a ‘find your iphone’ like capability allowing cyclists to easily track their stolen bikes

 - M2C Smartcharge Ltd. introduces a tracking, logging and data harvesting system for use with bicycles in an urban area aiding the cyclist in predicting the ease of a journey, safety along the way and creating a secure parking facility and the end of the journey

-Kevin Sherry, Divisional Manager, Enterprise Ireland commented “Enterprise Ireland is excited to work with Dublin City Council on this initiative, and we congratulate the phase one winners on their innovative solutions which will improve the cycling experience and safety of bicycle users in urban areas.”
+Kevin Sherry, Divisional Manager, Enterprise Ireland said that “Enterprise Ireland is excited to work with Dublin City Council on this initiative, and we congratulate the phase one winners on their innovative solutions which will improve the cycling experience and safety of bicycle users in urban areas.”

-David Timoney, Dublin Cycling Campaign who are supporting the initiative added “There are real opportunities to use these new low cost innovations to better understand cycling patterns and experiences.
-This in turn will allow for more evidence based decisions by the City on cycling infrastructure.
+David Timoney, Dublin Cycling Campaign, a key supporter of this initiative, added that “there are real opportunities to use these new low-cost innovations to better understand cycling patterns and experiences.
+This, in turn, will allow for more evidence-based decisions by the City on cycling infrastructure.
 The data will hopefully strengthen the already strong arguments for increased transport spends on cycling.
-Furthermore solutions to address cycle theft in Dublin through smart tracker devices have the potential to dramatically reduce bike theft levels currently estimated at a staggering 20,000 per annum in Dublin alone.”
+Furthermore, solutions to address cycle theft in Dublin through smart tracker devices have the potential to dramatically reduce bike theft levels currently estimated at a staggering 20,000 per annum in Dublin alone.”